ChALkeR/safer-buffer/Porting-Buffer.md

 Eslint rules [no-buffer-constructor](https://eslint.org/docs/rules/no-buffer-constructor)
 or
 [node/no-deprecated-api](https://github.com/mysticatea/eslint-plugin-node/blob/master/docs/rules/no-deprecated-api.md)
 also find calls to deprecated `Buffer()` API.
-Those rules are included in some pre-sets.
+Those rules are included in some presets.

-There is a drawback, though, that it doesn't always [work correctly](https://github.com/chalker/safer-buffer#why-not-safe-buffer) when `Buffer` is overriden e.g. with a polyfill, so recommended is a combination of this and some other method described above.
+There is a drawback, though, that it doesn't always [work correctly](https://github.com/chalker/safer-buffer#why-not-safe-buffer) when `Buffer` is overridden e.g. with a polyfill, so recommended is a combination of this and some other method described above.

 <a id="variant-1"></a>